 Rewirable fuses are most commonly used in housing wiring and small current circuits.
 It is also known as a kit – kat fuse.
 It has a porcelain base which is carrying the fixed contact through which the live wires are connected.
-The fuse carrier is an independent part and can be taken out or stuck in the base without hazard.
+The fuse carrier is the independent part which is easily removed or stuck in the base.

-Totally Enclosed or Cartridge Type Fuses
+Enclosed or Cartridge Type Fuses

 D-Types Cartridge Fuse